emews/psij-funcx-example/README.md

 using funcX and psij to launch manage remote jobs.
 Use this [binder link](https://mybinder.org/v2/gh/emews/psij-funcx-example/main) to get the demo notebook:

-..Note:: Make sure the endpoints are running. `funcx-endpoints` do not automatically restart if the site
+**Note**
-    goes down for maintenance.
+Make sure the endpoints are running. `funcx-endpoints` do not automatically restart if the site goes down for maintenance.